limoka/CommonAPI/Staging/README.md

 This library is still under development.

 ## Changelog
+### v1.2.2
+- Added plugin catergories on Thunderstore page.
+### v1.2.1
+- Added ability to load modules manually.
+Useful for testing with ScriptEngine.
+### v1.2.0
+- Migrated to CommonAPI-DSPModSave package.
 ### v1.1.0
 - Renamed CustomPlanetSystem to PlanetExtensionSystem
 - Renamed CustomStarSystem to StarExtensionSystem